Harry-Andrews/Harry-Andrews/README.md

 - 📫 How to reach me You can email me at Harry.Andrews.Github@gmail.com

-Bio: Hey I'm Harry a recent maths graduate from Warwick.
+Bio: I'm Harry a recent maths graduate from Warwick.
 I am currently learning more about SQL and python.
 I am actively looking for development positions.

 <!---